This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 We have a cattle station in South Australia the size of Belgium, and the world’s longest continuous fence – the dingo fence – built to keep sheep safe that runs for 5,530 kilometres through central Queensland and South Australia.

 So, considering Australia is so vast, the problem becomes how to travel Australia in a short amount of time, and where to visit in Australia?

 Because Australia is fairly isolated from most of the world requiring a long flight, for many people it becomes a once-in-a-lifetime trip.

-So the scenario usually plays out like this: those type of people never come, OR, because it’s their “once-in-a-lifetime trip” they want to cram everything into that two weeks and “see it all”, but in reality they see a lot of airports and the back of the seat in front of them.
+So the scenario usually plays out like this: those types of people never come, OR, because it’s their “once-in-a-lifetime trip” they want to cram everything into that two weeks and “see it all”, but in reality, they see a lot of airports and the back of the seat in front of them.